0x80/firestore-mobx/docs/building-stores.md

 The recommended way to use Firestore MobX is inside MobX stores.
 This page shows common patterns found in production codebases.

+All examples below assume you have a central `refs` object with typed Firestore references (see [Typed Refs](/getting-started#typed-refs)).
+This means the factory functions infer data types automatically — no manual generics needed.

 ## Basic Store

 A typical store creates observables in the constructor and exposes data through computed getters: